 He was also the Regional Director of Fannie Mae’s Pittsburgh Business Center, managing a $2 Billion housing investment plan and his office assisted Twenty-Four thousand individuals and families in becoming homeowners during his tenure in Western Pennsylvania.
 Howard was the first President & CEO of Landmarks Community Capital Corporation, loaning several million dollars to Community Based Organizations who were revitalizing neighborhoods.
 He was also the Chairman of the Urban League of Greater Pittsburgh’s Bank On Greater Pittsburgh.
 He taught as an Adjunct Associate Professor in the Ph.D.
 Doctoral (Community Engagement) program and in the School of Business teaching Strategic Management, Introduction to Business and Essentials of Organizational Leadership at Point Park University.
 He was also an Adjunct Professor at the University of Pittsburgh, where he taught Diversity in Public Service.

 Howard is on the boards of The Pittsburgh Foundation, the Housing Alliance of Pennsylvania, the Mount Ararat Baptist Church Community Activity Center, the Howard Hanna Free Care Fund Foundation and the Pennsylvania Economic Development Financing Authority, where he received a gubernatorial appointment to the board from former Pennsylvania Governor Tom Corbett.
 He is on PNC Bank’s Community Development Advisory Board and Carlow University’s President’s Advisory Council.
-Howard is a member of the Operational Committee of the Pennsylvania Community Development Bank and a member of The Pennsylvania Society.
+Howard is a member of the Operational Committee of the Pennsylvania Community Development Bank.
 In 2017, he received a national appointment to the Consumer Financial Protection Bureau's Consumer Advisory Board in Washington, DC.
 Howard is a former board member and was Chairman of the Policy Committee of The Pennsylvania Housing Finance Agency; which also included a gubernatorial appointment from former Pennsylvania Governor Ed Rendell.

 He holds an Associate in Science degree in Financial Services, with emphasis on Finance, Insurance & Real Estate from Community College of Allegheny County, a Bachelor of Arts in Business Communication from Carlow University, an MBA from Point Park University, a Master’s degree in Public Management from Carnegie Mellon University’s H. John Heinz, III School of Public Management and a Doctor of Science degree in Information Systems and Communications from Robert Morris University (RMU).